hghcomphys/raspi-hpc-cluster/README.md

-# Raspberry Pi Cluster
+# Raspberry-Pi cluster
+The aim of this repo is to setup a test raspberry pi cluster for HPC purposes.

 ## Currently:
-- [SLURM](https://github.com/SchedMD/slurm) version `20.02` workload manager was built from source code and was successfully tested on `Raspberry Pi 4 Model B 2GB` on `Raspbian 64 bit`.
+- [SLURM](https://github.com/SchedMD/slurm) version `20.02` workload manager was built from source code and was successfully tested on `Raspbian Buster 64bit`
+- Infrastructure (`Raspberry Pi 4 2GB`):
+    - 1 master (hostname `node01`)
+    - 1 compute node (hostname `node02`)
+    - 0 login node

 ## Installation:
 Instructions are pretty much as are stated in `https://github.com/mknoxnv/ubuntu-slurm` except minor changes are required as follows: